-Claims received and disposed of from January 1, 2014, through December 31, 2014, in accordance with the Second Amendment to and Complete Restatement of Western Asbestos Settlement Trust Case Valuation Matrix ("Matrix") and the Second Amendment to and Complete Restatement of the Western Asbestos Company/Western Mac Arthur Co. /Mac Arthur Co.
+Claims received and disposed of from January 1, 2015, through December 31, 2015, in accordance with the Second Amendment to and Complete Restatement of Western Asbestos Settlement Trust Case Valuation Matrix ("Matrix") and the Second Amendment to and Complete Restatement of the Western Asbestos Company/Western Mac Arthur Co. /Mac Arthur Co.
 Asbestos Personal Injury Settlement Trust Distribution Procedures ("TDP") are as set forth below.

 The value of each compensable disease is determined by the Matrix and TDP.
 Claim compensation is adjusted for individual claimants based upon jurisdiction and tort related individual characteristics including, but not limited to: age, marital status, dependents, medical specials, economic loss, and whether living at the time of commencement of litigation or filing the claim with the Trust.
 Each valid claim is awarded a total liquidated value.
-The Payment Percentage was increased from 44% to 48% on September 23, 2014.
-All previously paid Trust Claims eligible for the increased amount have received this additional compensation.
-As of December 31, 2014, Trust Claims were paid at the approved Payment Percentage of 48%.
-Payments made on Trust Claims in 2014 included an additional 23.33% to account for inflation based upon the CPI-W.
+As of December 31, 2015, Trust Claims were paid at the approved Payment Percentage of 48%.
+Payments made on Trust Claims in 2015 included an additional 23.7% to account for inflation based upon the CPI-W.

-During the Accounting Period, 611 claims were received.
-In addition, offers were issued to 649 claimants.
-Further, 539 claims were paid.
+During the Accounting Period, 618 claims were received.
+In addition, offers were issued to 497 claimants.
+Further, 452 claims were paid.

-Below is a summary of the number and type of claims disposed of (paid) in 2014.
+Below is a summary of the number and type of claims disposed of (paid) in 2015.